Dollhouse Miniatures 1:12 Scale,1:24 Scale OR Others – Some Insights

 On a 1:12 scale, doorways will be 6 to 7 1/2 inches tall or larger, and the adult dolls between 5 inches and 6 inches tall.

 This scale is not popular though for collectors of miniature trains or cars etc, so those are kind of hard to find in that niche.
-Some more details of Queen Mary’s dollhouse, you can read in my blog post about the most famous and/or expensive dollhouses in the world.

-1:16 dollhouse scale- also known ass 3:4 scale.
+What is the 1:16 dollhouse scale- also known as the 3:4 scale.

 An adult male doll would be 4 1/2 inches tall and a doorway would be 5 3/4 inches to 6 1/2 inches high.